Computational cognitive science - Spring 2026

 Pre-requisites

 The course is designed for advanced students in psychology, data science, or computer science who are interested in understanding human and machine intelligence.
-Prerequisites are a basic familiarity with programming (we will use Python in the course problem sets) and comfort with talking about ideas from elementary calculus, linear algebra, and probability theory.
+There are no required prerequisites for the course.
+However, functioanlly prerequisites are a basic familiarity with programming (we will use Python in the course problem sets) and comfort with talking about ideas from elementary calculus, linear algebra, and probability theory.

 Grading